jonod8698/jonod8698.github.io/content/posts/hugo.md

     images:
 ---

+> Update: I've since switched to the [PaperMod Theme](https://github.com/adityatelange/hugo-PaperMod)

-Like many others, I'm sick of using Wordpress.
+I'm sick of maintaining Wordpress.
 I've finally decided to switch to a static site using [Hugo](https://gohugo.io/).

 ## Hugo Setup